minerva-university/cs162-hc-feedback/README.md

    pip install -r requirements.txt
    ```

+4. Set the .env variables:
+Follow the structure below:

+'''
+GENAI_API_KEY="" # Your GenAI API key - ideally gemini-1.5-flash-8b
+GEMINI_MODEL_NAME="gemini-1.5-flash"
+SCORE_THRESHOLD=0.8 # For footnote generator
+'''

-4. Run the application:
+6. Run the application:

    ```bash
    python run.py
    ```

-5. Visit `http://localhost:5000` in your browser.
+7. Visit `http://127.0.0.1:8080` in your browser.
+The app is also deployed on http://hc-feedback.duckdns.org/ for development
+ and on http://hc-feedback-tool.duckdns.org/ for production.

 ## Development Guidelines